nitin-1926/Hacktober-Festt/README.md

 # Hacktober-Festt
-Make pull request in this repo to win a Tshirt and cool laptop stickers.
+Make pull request in this repo to win a Tshirt and cool laptop stickers from Github.
 First and Foremost register yourself on https://hacktoberfest.digitalocean.com and then click Start Hacking.
 Next Follow the Steps below to make Pull requests.
 1. Fork this repo into your account